alphaprime7/Anova/README.md

-This project is from my Biostatistics class
+This project is from my Biometry class